Lifetime Mortgage Age 47

 • 30% LTV monthly payment lifetime mortgage Clearly Loans

-The mortgage lender will want to know if the property is a Semi detached freehold house or a Leasehold flat with share of freehold and if the resident is an Owner Occupier Primary Residence.
+The mortgage lender will want to know if the property is a semi-detached freehold house or a Leasehold flat with a share of freehold and if the resident is an owner-occupier’s Primary Residence.

 Aviva Lifetime Mortgages